Glocks…love them or hate them…they are massively popular and widely adopted by police and military for a number of great reasons.

 Don’t forget to read our picks for The Best 9mm Ammo, we did the testing and found what is best for defense and for the range!

 Aftermarket support.
 There are TONS of peripherals on the market…you can upgrade everything from mag extensions to night sights to triggers.
-Lot’s of support for you out there…and YouTube is loaded with Glock information.
+Lot’s of support for you out there…especially in our Best Glock Upgrades article.

 This one is a single clip for inside the waistband from Concealment Express.
-It’s all plastic.
+It’s all Kydex and does the job.